In the historical centre of the city, in what was once the ancient Roman Forum, Piazza delle Erbe, stands the Torre dei Lamberti.

 Only in 1779 it was equipped with a clock, placed in place of that of the nearby Torre Gardello who had stopped working.

-Since 1972 the Tower has been open to the public who can climb up to the belfry to admire an unrivalled view of the city and its surroundings.
+Since 1972 the Tower is open to visitors who can climb up to the first level to admire unrivaled panoramic views of the city and its surroundings.